auth0/docs/articles/quickstart/spa/vanillajs/04-authorization.md

 ---
 title: Authorization
-description: This tutorial demonstrates how to add authorization and access control to your application
+description: This tutorial demonstrates how to add authorization and access control to your application.
 budicon: 546
+github:
+  path: 04-Authorization
 ---

-<%= include('../../../_includes/_package', {
-  org: 'auth0-samples',
-  repo: 'auth0-javascript-samples',
-  path: '04-Authorization'
-}) %>

 <%= include('../_includes/_authz_preamble') %>